Expertise

 At Episto, we mainly use Facebook and Instagram to recruit our respondents.
 But we also use Snapchat and TikTok if the goal is appropriate.

-So interested in the ad, targeted users are just one click away from becoming survey respondents.
+If interested in the advertisement, targeted users are just one click away from becoming survey respondents.

 They are then redirected to the questionnaire, which they answer directly on their smartphone.

-The main challenge of social network research is to offer each individual a pleasant experience, through an easy-to-understand and fluid questionnaire.
+The main challenge of social media surveys is to offer each individual an enjoyable experience, through an easy-to-understand and fluid questionnaire.

-At Episto, we do just that through an engaging conversational format.
+At Episto, this is what we achieve through an engaging conversational format.

 It's a questionnaire that takes the form of a natural discussion like an instant chat.